Monthly Housing Allowance (MHA) for the GI Bill

 - Active-duty service members and spouses of active duty service members receiving BAH can not receive MHA if they already receive BAH.
 BAH is calculated by pay grade, location and dependent status.

-- MHA starts with the equivalent of an E-5 with dependents pay grade, but may be prorated according to these factors:
+- MHA starts with the equivalent of an E-5 with dependents pay grade, but may be adjusted based on:

 - Campus, online or hybrid classes or foreign school